-- 167. (1) The Constitutional Court consists of a President, a Deputy President and nine other judges. - (2) A matter before the Constitutional Court must be heard by at least eight judges. - (3) The Constitutional Court - - (a) is the highest court in all constitutional matters; - (b) may decide only constitutional matters, and issues connected with decisions on constitutional matters: and - (c) makes the final decision whether a matter is a constitutional matter or whether an issue is connected with a decision on a constitutional matter. - (4) Only the Constitutional Court may - - (a) decide disputes between organs of state in the national or provincial sphere concerning the constitutional status, powers or functions of any of those organs of state; - (b) decide on the constitutionality of any parliamentary or provincial Bill, but may do so only in the circumstances anticipated in Chapter 4 or 6; - (c) decide that Parliament or the President has failed to comply with a constitutional duty; or - (d) certify a provincial constitution in terms of section 144. - (5) The Constitutional Court makes the final decision whether an Act of Parliament, a provincial Act or conduct of the President is constitutional, and must confirm any order of invalidity made by the Supreme Court of Appeal, a High Court, or a court of similar status, before that order has any force. - (6) National legislation or the rules of the Constitutional Court must allow a person, when it is in the interest of justice and with leave of the Constitutional Court - - (a) to bring a matter directly to the Constitutional Court; or
+- 167. (1) The Constitutional Court consists of a President, a Deputy President and nine other judges. - (2) A matter before the Constitutional Court must be heard by at least eight judges. - (3) The Constitutional Court - - (a) is the highest court in all constitutional matters; - (b) may decide only constitutional matters, and issues connected with decisions on constitutional matters; and - (c) makes the final decision whether a matter is a constitutional matter or whether an issue is connected with a decision on a constitutional matter. - (4) Only the Constitutional Court may - - (a) decide disputes between organs of state in the national or provincial sphere concerning the constitutional status, powers or functions of any of those organs of state; - (b) decide on the constitutionality of any parliamentary or provincial Bill, but may do so only in the circumstances anticipated in [Chapter 4 or 6;] section 79 or 121; - (c) decide applications envisaged in section 80 or 122; - [(c)](d) decide that Parliament or the President has failed to [comply with] fulfil a constitutional [duty] obligation; or - [(d)](e) certify a provincial constitution in terms of section 144. - (5) The Constitutional Court makes the final decision whether an Act of Parliament, a provincial Act or conduct of the President is constitutional, and must confirm any order of invalidity made by the Supreme Court of Appeal, a High Court, or a court of similar status, before that order has any force. - (6) National legislation or the rules of the Constitutional Court must allow a person, when it is in the interests of justice and with leave of the Constitutional Court - - (a) to bring a matter directly to the Constitutional Court; or - (b) to appeal directly to the Constitutional Court from any other court.

-- (b) to appeal directly to the Constitutional Court from any other court. - (7) A constitutional matter includes any issue involving the interpretation, protection or enforcement of the Constitution.
+(7) A constitutional matter includes any issue involving the interpretation, protection or enforcement of the Constitution.